johnsonw6558/independent_study-java/entries/entry9.md

 }
 ```

-## Making the Buttons on the Home Screen Function
+## Making the Buttons on the Start Menu Work

-After creating the home screen, I tried to make the buttons on the home screen function.
+After creating the start menu, I tried to make the buttons on the start menu function.
 For example, when the user clicks the button play they will be brought to the game or if the user clicks the button exit they will exit the game.
 To create the buttons function I had looked at several tutorials online.
-Below is the code to how I made the buttons on the home screen functional and a demo gif.
+Below is the code to how I made the buttons on the start menu functional and a demo gif.

 <img src="../images/playbutton.gif"/>